blbadger/blbadger.github.io/logistic-map.md

 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.55.png)

+Note that 'period' on this page signifies what is elsewhere sometimes referred to as 'prime period', or minimal period.
+Take a fixed point, for example at $r=2.5$ this was found to be located $x=3/5$.
+This has period 1 because $x_{n+1} = x_n$, but it can also be thought to have period 2 because $x_{n+2} = x_n$ and period 3, and any other finite period because $x_{n+k} = x_n \forall k$.
+But there is a clear difference between this sort of behavior and that where $x_{n+2} = x_n$ but $x_{n+1} \neq x_n$, where the next iteration does not equal the current but two iterations in the future does.
+The last sentence is true for the logistic map where $r=3.1$, and we can call this 'prime period 2' to avoid ambiguity.
+But for this and other pages on this site, 'prime' is avoided as any specific value referred to by 'period' is taken to mean 'prime period'.

+Just as we calculated the periodic points for

+### Aperiodic trajectories in the logistic map

-and at $r=3.7$, the period is longer than the iterations plotted and is actually infinite, and therefore the system is called aperiodic.
+For $r=3.7$, the period is longer than the iterations plotted and is actually infinite, and therefore the system is called aperiodic.
 To restate, this means that previous values of the logistic equation are never revisited for an aperiodic $r$ value.
 The ensuing plot has points that look random but are deterministic.
 The formation of aperiodic behavior from a deterministic system is termed mathematical chaos.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.7.png)